 The GI Hotline is a network of twenty veterans service groups that provides legal assistance with discharge upgrades (as well as other legal issues for veterans and active service members).
 Call them at (877) 447-4487.

 Outserve SLDN helps with discharge upgrades and military records corrections for gay, lesbian, and transgender veterans impacted by bans on serving openly in the military.
 They provide other legal assistance as well, to both active service members and veterans.
-To request legal assistance, use the contact form on their website, call them at 800-538-7418 or 202-328-3244 x100, or email them at email@example.com.
-You can also use their online toolkit to request help with a discharge upgrade.
+To request legal assistance, email them at [email protected].

 Law School Clinics.
 Some law schools offer veterans free legal assistance from law students who are supervised by attorneys and/or paralegals.
 Check if a law school in your area has a free legal clinic for veterans.

-Use the American Bar Association’s veterans directory to find other local organizations providing legal assistance to veterans with disability benefits, discharge upgrades, and a variety of other legal problems.
+Use the American Bar Association's veterans directory of programs to find other local programs providing legal assistance to veterans with disability benefits, discharge upgrades, and a variety of other legal problems.